OWASP/owasp-mastg/weaknesses/MASVS-PRIVACY/MASWE-0111.md

 ## Impact

-The impact of exposing sensitive data in network traffic includes:
+The impact of collection of user data without user consent:

-- **Violation of User Privacy**: Users may not be aware that their personal information is being used for secondary purpose or continuous access, leading to privacy infringement.
-- **Compliance and Legal Risks**: Breach of data protection laws and regulations (like GDPR), resulting in legal consequences and fines.
-- **Loss of User Trust**: Users losing trust in the application, leading to reputational damage and potential loss of business.
+-**Loss of User Trust**: Users losing trust in the application, leading to reputational damage and potential loss of business.
+-**Gain Privileges**: If users are not aware of how their data is being used, they cannot effectively assess the risks involved.
+This could lead to their data being used for purposes they find objectionable or harmful, such as targeted advertising, discrimination, or even identity theft.

 ## Mitigations